Advertisement

 READ ALSO: Ten words you need to know for an Italian Christmas

-An ice rink, a ferris wheel, a VR ride and a train are some of the features of this year's 29th edition of the event.
+An ice rink, a Christmas market, an igloo and a holographic nativity scene are some of the features of this year's event.

 Not to be outdone, the city of Arezzo in Tuscany has its own light projections that draw crowds, along with a Christmas market with stallholders hailing from Germany, Austria and South Tyrol.